mcu-tools/mcuboot/docs/signed_images.md

 development images, but want development units to be able to boot both production images and development images.

+For an alternative solution when the public key(s) doesn't need to be included in the bootloader, see the [design](design.md) document.

 ## Creating signing keys
 First you need a keypair to use for signing.
 You can create one with openssl command line tool.